vuorinem/PiPanel/README.md

 The system consists of following parts:

-- A Raspberry Pi with attached cameras and sensors
+- A Raspberry Pi with attached cameras, sensors and display
 - Device application built for Raspberry Pi with .NET
 - Azure IoT Hub where the device is registered and managed
 - Azure Blob Storage where the data is persisted